What is salt?

 How can I learn more or get access to healthy foods?

-The Wellness League Search Tool helps you find free and low cost programs in your community to learn more about healthy eating or find a food pantry.
+Use The Wellness League Search Tool below to find free and low cost programs in your community to learn more about healthy eating or find a food pantry.
 On the search page, simply enter your zip code and the resource you’re looking to find like “nutrition education” or “food pantry”.